-- (a) be consistent with the Articles of Agreement of the International Monetary Fund; - (b) avoid unnecessary damage to the commercial, economic and financial interests of the other Party; - (c) not exceed those necessary to deal with the circumstances described in paragraph 1; - (d) be temporary and be phased out progressively as the situation specified in paragraph 1 improves; and - (e) be applied on a non-discriminatory basis such that the other Party is treated no less favourably than any non-Party. - 3.
+- 2. The restrictions referred to in paragraph 1 shall: - (a) be consistent with the Articles of Agreement of the International Monetary Fund; - (b) avoid unnecessary damage to the commercial, economic and financial interests of the other Party; - (c) not exceed those necessary to deal with the circumstances described in paragraph 1; - (d) be temporary and be phased out progressively as the situation specified in paragraph 1 improves; and - (e) be applied on a non-discriminatory basis such that the other Party is treated no less favourably than any non-Party. - 3.
 Any restrictions adopted or maintained under paragraph 1, or any changes therein, shall be promptly notified to the other Party. - 4.
-The Party adopting any restrictions under paragraph 1 shall commence consultations with the other Party in order to review the restrictions adopted by it.
+The Party adopting any restrictions under paragraph 1 shall commence consultations with the other Party in order to review the restrictions adopted by the former Party.